 Read on to learn how to free your mind and heart, so you can put that energy of yours to better use.

 How to Get Over Unrequited Love

-Getting over unrequited love isn’t always as simple as telling yourself, “I’m no longer in love with that person (who feels nothing for me).”
+Getting over love this is unreciprocated isn’t always as simple as telling yourself, “I’m no longer in love with that person (who feels nothing for me).”